Skip to content

 Models And BYOK

-The default model is deepseek/deepseek-v4-pro.
+The default model is deepseek/deepseek-v4-flash.
 The model picker is backed by the live OpenRouter catalog, so any valid OpenRouter model slug can be selected.

 BYO OpenRouter key